michael-ritter/jupyterhub-combopt-ma4502/docs/docs/assignments_on_github.md

 ## Create a repo of assignments on GitHub.com

-Log onto to GitHub.com, and create a new repo with the notes and assignments for the quarter.
+Log onto to GitHub.com, and create a new repo with the notes and assignments for the course.

 ![new repo](images/gh_new_repo.png)